nikouu/TinyWordle/README.md

 Pretty similar to the original given the constraints.

 ## Shrinking
+The whole shrinking thing is something I've wanted to try and emulate since the fantastic [Building a self-contained game in C# under 8 kilobytes](https://medium.com/@MStrehovsky/building-a-self-contained-game-in-c-under-8-kilobytes-74c3cf60ea04) post by [Michal Strehovský](https://twitter.com/MStrehovsky).
+You can see the source at the GitHub repo: [SeeSharpSnake](https://github.com/MichalStrehovsky/SeeSharpSnake)

 Each shrinking attempt will be around looking at a published `.exe` in Release mode.
 The executable will be able to run stand alone without needing .NET on the target machine.
 We can achieve this by publishing as a [Single File Application](https://docs.microsoft.com/en-us/dotnet/core/deploying/single-file/overview) by modifying the `.csproj` file with:
 ```xml
 <PropertyGroup>